* U.S. “Magnitsky Act” clouds prospects for cooperation

 By Steve Gutterman

-MOSCOW, Dec 8 (Reuters) - The U.S. Senate’s passage of legislation to punish Russians who violate human rights is the first big test of the resolve of Vladimir Putin and Barack Obama to improve relations since their election victories.
+MOSCOW, Dec 8 (Reuters) - The U.S. Senate’s passage of legislation to punish Russians who violate human rights is the first big test of Vladimir Putin and Barack Obama’s resolve to improve relations since each won elections.

 But there are signs that Putin, who won the presidency despite the biggest protests of his 13-year rule, may want to put the bad blood of a campaign in which he whipped up anti-American sentiment behind him.